monetha/claims-js-sdk/README.md

 1. Copy `MonethaClaimHandler.abi` and `MonethaClaimHandler.sol` files of latest release zip in [releases](https://github.com/monetha/loyalty-contracts/releases) to `src/contracts` folder.
 2. Run `npm run prepare-contracts` to convert Ethereum contract into TypeScript file.
 3. Commit new/updated files.

+#### Running integration tests

+SDK has integration tests.
+Please be sure that after all changes integration tests are passing.
+Read [here](https://github.com/monetha/claims-js-sdk/integration-tests) how to run integration and manage integration tests.